Jonathan Cain

-Jonathan Leonard Friga (born February 26, 1950), known professionally as Jonathan Cain, is an American musician, singer and songwriter.
-He is best known as the keyboardist and rhythm guitarist for Journey.
+Jonathan Leonard Friga (born February 26, 1950), known professionally as Jonathan Cain, is an American musician, best known as the keyboardist and rhythm guitarist for the rock band Journey.
 He has also worked with the Babys and Bad English.
 Cain was inducted into the Rock and Roll Hall of Fame as a member of Journey in 2017.
 He also maintains a solo career as a contemporary Christian artist.

 Early life and education

 Cain was born in Chicago to Leonard and Nancy Friga.
-At the age of eight, Cain began accordion lessons, and by the time he was in his teens, he was playing accordion and piano at parties and in clubs.
+At the age of eight, he began accordion lessons, and by the time he was in his teens, he was playing accordion and piano at parties and in clubs.
 He also plays guitar, bass, and harmonica.

 Cain is a survivor of the Our Lady of the Angels School fire of 1958, which took the lives of 92 students and three nuns.

 In 1968, Cain graduated from East Leyden High School in Franklin Park, Illinois, a Chicago suburb, and later attended the Chicago Conservatory of Music.